borntofrappe/fullstack-d3/README.md

 - `z-index` makes it possible to have the tooltip reside above the sibling SVG element

 - `pointer-events` set to `none` avoids mouse events on the element.
-This is so that when the user hovers on a rectangle, invoking the tooltip, the tooltip itself doesn't block mouse interaction
+The risk is that when the tooltip is generated it blocks mouse interaction with the elements below

 - `opacity` set to `0` hides the tooltip.
-The idea is to change the opacity through d3 and in the script
+The idea is to change the opacity through D3 and in the script

-In the script, d3 finally manages the tooltip as the mouse hovers on a rectangle, and using the event handlers introduced in this chapter.
+In the script, D3 finally manages the tooltip as the mouse hovers on a rectangle.

 ```js
 binGroups